DeluxeOwl/parse-inputs-action/README.md

 # parse-inputs-action

-This actions takes an input as base64 and sets the values as github env variables.
+This actions takes an input as base64 encoded json and sets the values as github env variables.
 This is needed to overcome Github's limited inputs (10).